-A building permit, in compliance with 61-2E(1) and (2) of the Building Ordinance, shall be required to locate, construct or maintain a noncommercial swimming pool.
+(2) A building permit, in compliance with § 61-2E(1) and (2) of the Building Ordinance, shall be required to locate, construct or maintain a noncommercial swimming pool.
 A swimming pool shall be located no closer to a property line than the minimum side or rear yard requirements.

 Fencing requirements shall be in conformance with the fencing requirements found in this chapter.